Traverse-Research/rspirv-reflect/README.md

 [![Banner](banner.png)](https://traverseresearch.nl)

-This is a minimal dependency, SPIR-V reflection library written in rust.
-It uses the [rspirv](https://github.com/gfx-rs/rspirv/) crate as it's basis.
-As of writing it supports SPIR-V up to and including version 1.5.
+This is a minimal-dependency, SPIR-V reflection library written in Rust.
+It uses the [rspirv](https://github.com/gfx-rs/rspirv/) crate at its basis.
+As of writing it supports SPIR-V up to and including version 1.6.

 ```toml
 [dependencies]